KholaShams/HR_analytics_BI/README.md

 To enhance understanding and provide actionable insights, various visualizations were created using Power BI, supplemented with Python scripts where necessary, to display trends, relationships, and distributions across different HR aspects:

 #### 5.1 Gender and Ethnicity Breakdown

-- **Pie/Donut Charts**: Displayed the gender distribution within the company, helping to visualize the proportion of male and female employees across departments.
+- **Pie/Donut Charts:** Displayed the gender distribution within the company, helping to visualize the proportion of male and female employees across departments.
-- **Stacked Bar Chart**: Used to show the ethnic distribution across different business units, highlighting areas with greater or lesser diversity.
+- **Stacked Bar Chart:** Used to show the ethnic distribution across different business units, highlighting areas with greater or lesser diversity.

 #### 5.2 Salary and Bonus Distribution

-- **Histogram**: Visualized the distribution of annual salaries, showing the frequency of different salary ranges within the company.
+- **Histogram:** Visualized the distribution of annual salaries, showing the frequency of different salary ranges within the company.

 #### 5.3 Hiring and Exit Trends

-- **Line Graphs**: Plotted the number of hires and exits over time to visualize trends and identify any patterns related to recruitment and retention.
+- **Line Charts:** Depicted hiring trends over time, showing the number of employees hired during different time periods.
+Another line chart was created for exit trends, revealing which timeframes saw higher employee turnover.
+- **Gauge Chart:** Calculated and displayed the overall turnover rate, providing a clear view of how many employees exited the company relative to the total number of employees.

 #### 5.4 Tenure and Retention Analysis

-- **Box Plot**: Displayed the distribution of employee tenure, allowing identification of median tenure and variance.
+- **Bar Chart:** Showcased average tenure by department and job title, helping to identify which areas of the business had the longest or shortest employee tenures.
+- **Stacked Column Chart:** Analyzed tenure by demographics (e.g., gender, age, ethnicity), revealing patterns in retention across different demographic groups.
+This provided insight into whether certain groups had a higher or lower average tenure.

 #### 5.5 Geographical Distribution of Employees

-- **Geographic Heat Map**: Showed the distribution of employees across different countries, highlighting regions with the most and least representation.
+- **Scatter Map:** Displayed the distribution of employees across countries and cities, providing a clear view of employee concentrations and helping identify regions with the largest employee presence.
+- **Tree Map:** Used to visualize employee counts by city and country, emphasizing areas with higher concentrations of staff.

+Each of these visualizations played a key role in uncovering actionable insights related to diversity, retention, and compensation, providing the company with a data-driven foundation for optimizing HR practices.

 ### 6. Data Interpretation and Insights